zevanty/neopets-userscripts/README.md

 **Old UI**
 * Quest Log and the current plot under main navigation's _Explore_ option
 * Quick Stock and Gallery to the sub-navigation
+* Previous and Next buttons for Stamp Album

 ## Wishing Well - Auto-fill Wish
 [userscript](wishing-well-autofill.user.js)